CurbShifter/BurstCoupon/README.md

 Future development
 -
+Depending on community demand or business requests;

-- Adding other transaction types like multi-outs.
+- Adding other transaction types like;
+- multi-outs a group can benefit from 1 coupon.
+- (Encrypted) Messages.
+Possible 3rd party release of the message/info.
-- Adding arguments such as transaction references.
+- Adding transaction references.
 This could allow escrows to be released by 1 party broadcasting both transactions (to sign the escrow and release the funds).
-Where the other party only has the option to relay the password without the need to access a node.
+Where the other party has the option to only relay the password without the need to access a node.
 - A static html page to make coupons removing the need of a dApp binary.
-- Partial data encryption (only signature) to readout tx data to display details during the claim process
+- Data encryption only for the signature.
+To be able to readout tx data.
+For displaying details during the claim process.

 Building
 -